hifuko/MapContact/README.md

 This is a single-page application (SPA) that enables users to record people's addresses and show them on a map.

-The project is connected to MongoDB Atlas cluster and is deployed on Heroku:  https://mapcontact.herokuapp.com/
+The project was connected to MongoDB Atlas cluster and deployed on Heroku.
+Unfortunately, as of November 28th, 2022, free Heroku Dynos, free Heroku Postgres, and free Heroku Data for Redis® plans are no longer available.

 ![Screenshot from 2022-05-22 19-43-23](https://user-images.githubusercontent.com/45092816/169708597-25b51a99-6641-4224-a802-ad3c46027563.png)